fritzgayas/skill-up-series/htmlProject/README.md

    - [HTML Crash Course (YouTube)](https://youtu.be/kUMe1FH4CHE?si=g7MucaiKafDsE0sM)

 3. **Check this repo if you’re stuck**
    Come back here to compare your solution or resolve any syntax/implementation issues.

+4. **Validate by File Upload**
+   Upload your HTML file directly to the [Markup Validation Service](https://validator.w3.org/) to verify its markup validity.

 Enjoy the learning process! 🎉